mollerse/step-by-step-sequencer/README.md

 Create an audio context and use the `playPauseButton` to resume it's state.

-Create a variable to contain the total time passed in the loop.
+Create a global variable, `t`, to contain the total time passed in the loop.
 To do this you'll want to keep a record of when the loop got started and then take a reading of the clock on each turn of the loop.

 #### Hints